Our Blog

 • Can be made from a combination of glass, metal, steel and wood

-• Usually feature a reinforced metal door frame
+• Usually comes with a reinforced metal door frame

 While interior doors are usually made from only one material, exterior doors need multiple construction layers to provide enough insulation and protection from the elements.